-Truth that comes to us from outside always bears the stamp of uncertainty.
+Truth that comes to us from the outside always brings with it uncertainty.
 We are only convinced by what appears to each of us inwardly as truth.

-Only truth can give us confidence in developing our individual powers.
+Only truth can give us assurance in developing our individual powers.
 Whoever is tormented by doubts finds his powers weakened.
-If baffled by a world full of riddles, he can find no goal for his creative activity.
+If baffled by a world full of riddles he can not find a goal for his creative activity.

 We no longer want to believe; we want to know.
-Belief demands the acceptance of truths that we do not wholly understand.
-What is not clearly understood goes against our individuality, that wants to experience everything in the depths of its inner core.
+Belief demands the acceptance of truths without having the insight to wholly comprehend.
+What is not clearly understood goes against our individuality that wants to experience everything in the depths of its inner core.
 The only knowing that satisfies us is the kind that submits to no external norm, but springs from the inner life of the personality.

 Nor do we want the kind of knowledge that has been encased in rigid academic rules, and stored away as valid for all time.
 Each of us claims the right to start from the facts we know, from our own direct experience, and from there advance to knowledge of the whole universe.
 We strive for certainty in knowledge, but each in his own way.

-Nor should the teachings of science be presented in a way that implies its acceptance is compulsory.
-None of us would give a scientific work a title like Fichte once did: “A Crystal Clear Report to the General Public on the Actual Nature of the Latest Philosophy.
-An Attempt to Compel the Reader to Understand.”
+Nor should the teachings of science be presented in a way to imply that its acceptance is compulsory.
+None of us would give a scientific work a title like Fichte once did: “A Crystal Clear Report to the General Public on the Actual Nature of the Latest Philosophy, An Attempt to Compel the Reader to Understand.”
 Today, no one should be compelled to understand.
-We expect neither recognition nor agreement from anyone who is not driven to a certain view by his own particular, individual needs.
+We expect neither recognition or agreement from anyone unless through his own insight he recognizes the truth of what is proposed.
 We do not want to cram facts of knowledge into even an immature person, a child.
-We try to develop the child's capacities in such a way that he no longer needs to be compelled to understand, but wants to understand.
+We try to develop the child's capacities in such a way that his understanding arises from within and compulsion becomes unnecessary.

 I have no illusions as to the characteristics of the present time.
 I know how much a stereotypical attitude, lacking all individuality, is prevalent everywhere.
 Many flaunt a way of life that follows only the current cultural trends.
 But I also know that many of my contemporaries strive to conduct their lives in the direction of the principles I have suggested.
 To them I dedicate this book.
-It is not meant to offer the "only possible" way to Truth, but to describe the path taken by one for whom truth is central.
+It does not claim to offer the only possible way to truth, but is meant to describe the path taken by one for whom truth is central.

 At first the reader is lead into abstract regions, where thought must draw sharp outlines to reach clearly defined positions.
 But the reader is also led from arid concepts into concrete life.
 I am fully convinced that to experience life in all its aspects, one must soar into the realm of concepts.
 Whoever is limited to the pleasures of the senses misses the sweetest joys of life.